Axion-Like Particles at Future Colliders: Introduction

 High-energy colliders are sensitive to a large and previously inaccessible region in parameter space \cite{Bauer:2017nlg,Bauer:2017ris}.
 Requiring the ALP to decay within the detector opens up a new region of parameter space.
 The different ALP production mechanisms at colliders offer a rich phenomenology, allowing us to probe a large range of ALP masses and couplings.
 Beyond resonant production, ALPs can be produced in decays of heavy SM particles \cite{Dobrescu:2000jt,Dobrescu:2000yn,Chang:2006bw,Draper:2012xt,Curtin:2013fra,Bauer:2017nlg,Bauer:2017ris} or in association with gauge bosons, Higgs bosons or jets \cite{Mimasu:2014nea, Jaeckel:2015jla, Knapen:2016moh, Brivio:2017ije}.
 Resonant ALP production is particularly powerful for small new-physics scales $\Lambda$, because the production rate is proportional to $1/\Lambda^2$.
 ALP production in Higgs and $Z$ decays, on the other hand, is sensitive to large new-physics scales $\Lambda$, because the corresponding exotic Higgs or $Z$ branching fractions are enhanced by the small widths of these bosons.
 Interesting channels at the LHC are the on-shell decays $h\to a a$, $h\to Z a$ and $Z\to \gamma a$.
 Dedicated analyses by the LHC experiments will provide new and complementary ALP searches.
+ALPs can also be produced in the decay of B mesons \cite{Frere:1981cc, Hiller:2004ii, Batell:2009jf, Freytsis:2009ct, Andreas:2010ms, Dolan:2014ska, Izaguirre:2016dfi}.
+These decays are sensitive to flavor-changing ALP couplings, which we will not consider in this work.
+In an upcoming publication we will discuss constraints from flavor-changing ALP couplings including ALPs produced in the decay of B mesons \cite{flavorpaper}.

 Depending on the ALP mass and coupling structure, ALPs produced at colliders can decay into photons, charged leptons, light hadrons or jets.
 These decays can be prompt or displaced if the width of the ALP is sufficiently small.
 We present bounds from current and future high-energy collider searches for ALPs decaying into photons, charged leptons and jets, including the case where the ALP couples dominantly to gluons.
 Existing constraints on the ALP-gluon coupling come from mono-jet \cite{Mimasu:2014nea} and di-jet \cite{ATLAS:2016bvn} searches at the LHC and the rare kaon decay $K^+\to \pi^+ a$ mediated by ALP-pion mixing \cite{Fukuda:2015ana}.